Klipper3d/klipper/docs/Config_Reference.md

 #sense_resistor: 0.110
 #   The resistance (in ohms) of the motor sense resistor.
 The default
 #   is 0.110 ohms.
+#ref_resistor: 6800
+#   The resistance (in ohms) of the reference resistor used to calculate
+#   scaling of current in the case of using internal sense resistors
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor